joiseimagemaker/pickerman-cli/README.md

 # pickerman-cli

-This project was commands tools for pickerman
+This project was created how commands tools Pickerman for android devices on terminal

 ## how install?